-Dating back to 1791, the Portland Head Light is the oldest and most iconic lighthouse in the entire state!
+Dating back to 1791, the Portland Head Light is the oldest and most iconic lighthouse in the entire state, making it one of our must-do Maine summer activities.
 Located on more than 90 acres of property in Fort Williams Park, there is plenty to do – you can explore old war bunkers and forts, relax at the pebbly beach, picnic on the lush grass or walk the trails along the cliffs.
 Make a day of your visit to Portland Head Light and enjoy one of the most picturesque places in Maine!

 5. Check Out a Sea Dogs Game

 Did you know that Maine has a minor league baseball team?
 The Portland Sea Dogs, an affiliate of the Boston Red Sox, put on an amazing game at the iconic Hadlock Field in Portland.
 Because it’s a smaller stadium, there’s not a bad seat in the house for you to enjoy every pitch!
 Keep an eye out for the Sea Dogs mascot, Slugger, who will undoubtedly get everyone dancing by the end of the game!
 Check out this year’s schedule here.